 - Before doing any deployment type

 - When your Horizon Cloud environment is not integrated with your Workspace ONE environment, login authentication into the cloud-based console relies on authenticating account credentials with the VMware Cloud services platform.
 If that service is unable to complete the necessary authentication requests, logging into the console fails.
 If you encounter issues logging in to the console's first login screen, check the VMware Workspace ONE Status page at https://status.workspace.com to see the latest system status.
 On that page, you can also subscribe to receive updates.

 - When deploying a pod using the console's pod deployer wizard and when connecting a Horizon pod using Horizon Cloud Connector, specific DNS names must be reachable and specific ports and protocols must be allowed.
-See DNS, Ports, and Protocols Requirements When Using Horizon Cloud Connector and a Horizon Pod, Horizon Cloud on Microsoft Azure Deployments - Host Name Resolution Requirements, DNS Names, and Horizon Cloud Pod - Ports and Protocols Requirements for the connectivity requirements.
+See First-Gen Tenants - DNS, Ports, and Protocols Requirements When Using Horizon Cloud Connector and a Horizon Pod, First-Gen Tenants - Horizon Cloud on Microsoft Azure Deployments - Host Name Resolution Requirements, DNS Names, and First-Gen Tenants - Horizon Cloud Pod - Ports and Protocols Requirements for the connectivity requirements.

 - Each of the pods paired with the Horizon Cloud control plane and associated with the same customer account must have line of sight to the Active Directory domains connected to those pods and have one-way or two-way trust configured along with that line of sight.
 For example, when you have three pods where one pod is in Microsoft Azure, one pod is on-premises, and one pod in VMware Cloud on AWS, each of those pods must have line of sight and one-way or two-way trust configured to the same set of Active Directory domains.